kolmoblocks/docs/content/documentation/whitepaper.md

 ### Lambdablocks

-So far, we have introduced kolmolang-based programs in the context of kolmoblocks, the point o which was to encode target blocks.
+So far, we have introduced kolmolang-based programs in the context of kolmoblocks, the point of which was to encode target blocks.
 We can also have general purpose kolmolang code in the rendered (target) data blocks as well.

-Let’s call data blocks that have kolmolang cpode lambdablocks to highlight their properties functional programming.
-Just like the namesake concept of lambda functions, lambdablocks can be considered anonymous in the sense that their identifier (the cryptohash of the code) is based on what the code does, that is on its essense, not the context it was created for.
+Let’s call data blocks that have kolmolang code lambdablocks to highlight their properties functional programming.
+Just like the namesake concept of lambda functions, lambdablocks can be considered anonymous in the sense that their identifier (the cryptohash of the code) is based on what the code does, that is on its essence, not the context it was created for.
 The following lambdablock contains a function that returns n-th Fibonacci number: